renan-garcia/gem_sorter/README.md

 * `backup`: Pass `true` to create a backup of your Gemfile as `Gemfile.old` before sorting.
 * `update_comments`: Pass `true` to update the comments of the gems based on their descriptions.
 * `update_versions`: Pass `true` to update the versions of the gems based on the lockfile.
+* `force_update`: Pass `true` to update gems to their latest available versions from RubyGems, ignoring the lockfile.
+This will print a summary of updated gems and remind you to run `bundle install`.
 * `use_double_quotes`: Pass `true` to convert single quotes to double quotes in gem declarations.
 * `remove_versions`: Pass `true` to remove version constraints from gems while preserving other parameters like `require` or `platforms`.
 This option takes precedence over `update_versions` if both are enabled.